 This is a great book to read to learn about life’s purpose from a spiritual perspective.

-If you’ve ever asked how the universe came to be and where we’re headed, this book contains the answers.
+If you’ve ever asked how the universe came to be and where we’re headed, A Brief History of Time contains the answers.

 Published in 1988, it defied the expectations that a book on theoretical cosmology would only interest academics and university students.
 Instead, it appealed to the general public as an easy-to-understand book about concepts related to astronomy, physics, and mathematics.